-Treatment for MLD is largely supportive, consisting of medications and procedures to treat symptoms such as seizures, muscle spasticity, pain, and difficulty swallowing, physical therapy and assistive devices for muscle spasticity, respiratory therapy and ventilation, and psychological and educational support for behavioral problems and learning disabilities.^{5 3} Allogeneic hematopoietic stem cell transplant (HSCT) is sometimes offered as a treatment to attempt to slow down progression of disease, but it is uncertain what benefit it provides to late infantile or early juvenile MLD.^{3 5} However, since there is currently no universal newborn screening for MLD, many patients are diagnosed too late to be considered for treatments other than supportive care.
+Treatment for MLD is largely supportive, consisting of medications and procedures to treat symptoms such as seizures, muscle spasticity, pain, difficulty swallowing, physical therapy and assistive devices for muscle spasticity, respiratory therapy and ventilation, and psychological and educational support for behavioral problems and learning disabilities.^{5 3} Allogeneic hematopoietic stem cell transplant (HSCT) is sometimes offered as a treatment to attempt to slow down progression of disease, but it is uncertain what benefit it provides to late infantile or early juvenile MLD.^{3 5} However, since newborn screening for MLD has not been widely implemented, many patients are diagnosed too late to be considered for treatments other than supportive care.

-Atidarsagene autotemcel (OTL-200 or "arsa-cel", brand name Libmeldy[TM] in Europe) is a one-time gene therapy for MLD.
-The therapy involves several stages of treatment.
+Atidarsagene autotemcel (OTL-200 or "arsa-cel", brand name Libmeldy[TM] in Europe) is a one-time gene therapy for MLD caused by mutations in the ARSA gene.
+The therapy involves an autologous stem-cell transplant process.
 First, hematopoietic stem and progenitor cells are harvested from the patient.
 The cells are then sent to the manufacturer and CD34+ cells are then transduced with a lentiviral vector carrying a functional ARSA gene; cryopreserved cells are then shipped back to the treatment center.
 After a myeloablative conditioning regimen with busulfan, the cells are then delivered via intravenous infusion.
-Once the cells have engrafted, the CD34+ cells repopulate the bone marrow, giving rise to peripheral blood mononuclear cells (PBMCs) that can produce the normal to supranormal levels of ARSA enzyme.6 The manufacturer, Orchard Therapeutics, is planning to submit the biologics license application (BLA) for arsa-cel in mid-2023.7
+Once the cells have engrafted, the CD34+ cells repopulate the bone marrow, giving rise to peripheral blood mononuclear cells (PBMCs) that can produce the normal to supranormal levels of ARSA enzyme.6 The manufacturer, Orchard Therapeutics, submitted a biologics license application (BLA) for arsa-cel prior to August 3, 2023.7

-Intervention Mechanism of Action Delivery Route Prescribing Information CD34+ autologous Intravenous infusion 2-10 x 10 6 cells/mL Atidarsagene autotemcel hematopoietic stem cells following myeloablative dispersion for infusion (arsa-cel) using an ARSA-expressing conditioning with lentiviral vector chemotherapy
+Intervention Mechanism of Action Delivery Route Prescribing Information Atidarsagene autotemcel (arsa-cel) CD34+ autologous hematopoietic stem cells using an ARSA-expressing lentiviral vector Intravenous infusion following myeloablative conditioning with chemotherapy 2-10 x 10 6 cells/mL dispersion for infusion